 - Pain during sexual intercourse.

-Uterine cancers can be further subdivided into endometrial cancers, uterine sarcomas, and endometrial stromal tumors.
+Uterine cancers can be further subdivided into endometrial cancers, uterine sarcomas, and endometrial stromal tumours.
 Of these, endometrial cancer is the most common type of uterine cancer and the other two are quite rare.
 Endometrial cancer is not only the most common type of gynecological cancer but is also one of the most curable ones.